RTEMS/rtems-docs/user/support/contrib.rst

 Nobody likes to do a lot of work and find it was duplicated effort.
-So when you work on a major new feature, you should tell rtems-users@www.rtems.com what you are working on, and give occasional reports of how far you have come and how confident you are that you will finish the job.
+So when you work on a major new feature, you should tell :r:list:`users` what you are working on, and give occasional reports of how far you have come and how confident you are that you will finish the job.
 This way, other developers (if they are paying attention) will be aware which projects would